Menu Close

 4. Antidepressants: While antidepressants primarily target brain chemicals related to mood regulation, their role in migraine treatment is not directly associated with their impact on mood.
 Antidepressants may benefit individuals with other headache types because they enhance serotonin production and influence the levels of other chemicals like norepinephrine and dopamine.

-See also How to Treat Migraine Effectively ?
+See also What is a Migraine and How to Prevent a Migraine ?

 These medications, when prescribed by a healthcare professional, can be valuable tools in preventing and managing migraines and related headache disorders.